Architecture of Individuation (AOI)

 -

-The derivation question: Why these two axes?
-What is it about the intrinsic nature of dissociation that generates permeability and coherence as the fundamental parameters of individuation?
+The grounding question: What is it about the structure of dissociation that makes permeability and coherence the relevant parameters of individuation?

 -